How to clear Mac clipboard (More ways than you might think)

 You can also open any text file on your Mac and select the space between two words.
 Then press Command + C to copy this space.
 Now you can go and check the content of your clipboard as described above.
 It’ll be empty.

-If you want to completely clear clipboard contents, try using the pbcopy command in a Mac Terminal.
+Another way to completely clear clipboard contents is using the pbcopy command in a Mac Terminal.

 Here’s how to get rid of clipboard data using Terminal:

-1. To open Terminal on your Mac, click Go> Utilities > Terminal (or type in “Terminal” in the Spotlight search)
+1. Open Terminal (click Go> Utilities > Terminal.
+Or type in “Terminal” in the Spotlight search).

 empty clipboard content using Terminal